Grand Theft Auto: Vice City: Accolades

+Grand Theft Auto: Vice City received multiple nominations and awards from gaming publications.
+It was nominated for six awards at the 6th Annual Interactive Achievement Awards, of which it won Console Action/Adventure Game of the Year; it was nominated for Computer Action/Adventure Game of the Year the following year.
+It led the 1st British Academy Games Awards with eight nominations and six awards, including PlayStation 2 Game, PC Game, Action Game, Design, and Sound.
+It was similarly named the Best PlayStation 2 game at the Golden Joystick Awards and from Entertainment Weekly, IGN, and GameSpot, and was awarded the prestigious Ultimate Game of the Year at the Golden Joystick Awards.
+GameSpot awarded it Best Action/Adventure Game, Best Music, and Best Graphics (Technical and Artistic).
+IGN awarded it Best Action/Adventure Game, and it was the runner-up for Reader's Choice Overall Game of the Year.

 Sales

 Within 24 hours of its release, Grand Theft Auto: Vice City sold over 500,000 copies.
-Within two days of its release, Grand Theft Auto: Vice City sold 1.4 million copies, making it the fastest-selling game in history at the time.
+Within two days of its release, it sold 1.4 million copies, making it the fastest-selling game in history at the time.
 It was the highest-selling game of 2002 in the United States; by 2004, the game had sold 5.97 million units, and by December 2007 it had sold 8.20 million.
-By July 2006, it had sold 7 million copies and earned $300 million in the United States alone.
-Next Generation ranked it as the highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country, beating Grand Theft Auto III and Grand Theft Auto: San Andreas.
+In July 2006, Next Generation ranked it as the highest-selling game launched for the PlayStation 2, GameCube, or Xbox between January 2000 and July 2006 in the United States, with an estimated 7 million copies sold and US$300 million in revenue.
 In February 2005, it was re-released as part of PlayStation's Greatest Hits selection, indicating high sales.
 In Japan, Vice City sold about 223,000 copies in its first week and over 410,000 by January 2008.
 The game earned a "Diamond" award in the United Kingdom, indicating over one million sales.
-By March 2008, the game had sold 17.5 million units worldwide, making it one of the best-selling PlayStation 2 games.
+Grand Theft Auto: Double Pack—a bundle containing Grand Theft Auto III and Vice City—became one of the best-selling Xbox games with over 1.59 million copies sold in the United States and over 1.25 million in Japan.
+Vice City was one of the PlayStation 2's best-selling games with 14.2 million copies sold, and across all platforms it sold 17.5 million units by March 2008.